thomhoess/minicms/README.md

 You could also add subpages, just create another folder with a page.yaml in your main page-folder.

 ### menus.yaml
-This is used for defining a unlimited number of individual numbers, the file format is a bit hard to read yet, but this is mainly meant for being used with the planned panel.
+This is used for defining a unlimited number of individual menus, the file format is a bit hard to read yet, but this is mainly meant for being used with the planned panel.
 Example:
 header: